-The ICA Group, a nonprofit dedicated to advancing businesses and institutions that center worker voice, grow worker wealth, and build worker power, seeks a full-time Cooperative Developer to provide education, training, and technical assistance to workers who are transitioning their businesses to worker-owned cooperatives.
+The ICA Group, a nonprofit dedicated to advancing businesses and institutions that center worker voice, grow worker wealth, and build worker power, seeks a full-time Program Director to lead ICA’s regional work in New York City and with the Massachusetts Center for Employee Ownership.

-This position can be based out of the ICA Group’s office in Boston or Northampton, Massachusetts.
-This position requires traveling within the United States approximately 1-2 times per month.
+This position can be based out of the ICA Group’s office in Boston, Northampton, or New York City.
+This position requires frequent regional travel between Massachusetts and New York.

 About the ICA Group

 The ICA Group is a leading expert on worker ownership and the oldest national organization dedicated to the development of worker cooperatives.
 We are a mission-driven nonprofit organized as a worker cooperative and are dedicated to bringing strategic analysis and industry-focused supports to the worker ownership sector.
 Our business expertise is bolstered by a deep understanding of worker ownership and other worker-centered structures, and a commitment to serving low-wage workers and communities of color.